 Organization design is a platform that incorporates the key components of a company, namely people, information, and technology.
 Even though every organization is different, and there’s no specific formula for establishing the perfect organization design, there are several tenets applicable to every company.

 Changes are happening all around us and at a rapid pace.
 All the drastic adjustments have left very little room for complacency.
 Considering how inevitable changes have become, managers need to focus on designing their organizations now more than ever.
 This way, they can transform their companies to better meet the needs of their clients, employees, and other stakeholders.

 1. Focus on Long-Term Strategic Goals

 One mistake that managers make is to concentrate too much on the present deficiencies of the company.
-Often, these leaders remain fixated on the short-term complaints they get from their employees, clients, and investors.
+Often, these leaders remain fixated on the short-term complaints they get from their employees, clients, or investors.
 But the right way to go about this is to focus on both the present and long-term company objectives.
-Adopting an organization design that only addresses immediate problems as they arise will only pave way for more problems in future.
+Adopting an organization design that only addresses immediate problems as they arise will only pave the way for more problems in the future.

 2. Take Time to Survey the Scene

 A study found that executives spend very little time evaluating the state of their organizations before adopting new designs.
 Too often, leaders make the false assumption that the current state of affairs in their organizations is clear.
 In reality, these managers are out of touch with their employees’ performance and how activities are actually being conducted internally.
 Gaining a better understanding of an organization before rushing to take on a new design helps to discover the root cause of current problems.